-Absolutely magnificent places abound in Île-de-France, there's no shortage of them!
+Absolutely stunning places in Île-de-France, there are plenty to discover.
 Castles, churches, arboretums, artist homes, and so much more.
-Today, a charming abbey has caught our eye.
-Located in the heart of the Ermenonville forest, the domaine de Chaalis offers a truly stunning setting, complete with a castle, an orangerie, the former royal abbey, and, most impressively, a rose garden of 3,500 m² that will take your breath away.
-It’s the ideal destination for the upcoming May long weekends!
+Today, we’ve been charmed by a lovely abbey.
+Located in the heart of the Ermenonville forest, the Chaalis estate offers a simply breathtaking setting, complete with a castle, an orangerie, the old royal abbey, and especially a rose garden spanning 3,500 m² that will take your breath away.
+It’s the perfect destination for the upcoming May holidays!

 Voir cette publication sur Instagram

-It was back in 1136 when King Louis VI, known as The Fat (because, after all, not everyone can be called the Sun King) founded the royal abbey of Chaalis.
-Quickly, it became a significant economic and intellectual center, which saw many kings of France passing through over the centuries.
-In the 19th century, the property, which had become national property during the Revolution, was turned into a hunting ground, before being purchased by Nélie Jacquemart (yes, just like the Paris museum, it’s the same one), who bequeathed it to the Institute of France.
+It was in 1136 that King Louis VI, known as The Fat (because, after all, not everyone can be called the Sun King), founded the royal abbey of Chaalis.
+Very quickly, it became an important economic and intellectual center, hosting many kings of France over the centuries.
+In the 19th century, the property, which had become national property during the Revolution, was transformed into a hunting estate, before being purchased by Nélie Jacquemart (yes, like the museum in Paris, it’s the same one), who bequeathed it to the Institut de France.

 Voir cette publication sur Instagram

-Today, the estate boasts a stunning castle, which houses the Jacquemart-André Museum of Chaalis – where you can find part of the couple's collections – an orangery, and the magnificent Sainte-Marie chapel, where Nélie Jacquemart rests, according to her last wishes.
-But what truly makes this estate special is its incredible park classified as a "remarkable garden,” featuring a breathtaking rose garden.
+Today, the estate boasts a magnificent chateau, which houses the Jacquemart-André Museum of Chaalis – where part of the couple's collections can be found – an orangery, and the sumptuous Sainte-Marie chapel, where Nélie Jacquemart rests according to her final wishes.
+But what truly makes this estate special is its incredible park, classified as a "remarkable garden", which features a breathtaking rose garden.

-Since the 19th century, part of the estate has been transformed into a flowering garden, surrounded by a beautiful stone wall.
+As early as the 19th century, part of the estate was transformed into a flower garden, surrounded by a beautiful stone wall.
 However, it wasn't until 1998 that this area was turned into a rose garden by the landscaper André Gamard.
-Spanning 3,500 m²,...
+Covering 3,500 m², the garden is a true gem.

-This last section is divided into 4 squares that house about a hundred varieties of roses, including some very old and very rare ones.
-Nearly half of them are climbing roses, which adorn the arches and other pergolas placed all around the rose garden.Voir cette publication sur Instagram
+strong>, this last one is divided into 4 squares which house about a hundred varieties of roses, including some very old and very rare ones.
+Almost half of them are climbing roses, which adorn the arches and other pergolas placed all around the rose garden.Voir cette publication sur Instagram

-To celebrate this beautiful garden of Eden, the abbey has been organizing the "Rose Day" for over 20 years!
-This annual event brings together over 15,000 visitors each year, along with hundreds of exhibitors of all kinds: horticulturists, nurserymen, rosarians, artists, and craftsmen.
-And the exciting news is that since the event takes place every year in early June, it’s not too late to join in on the 2025 edition, which will be held over the weekend of Pentecost, specifically on June 6, 7, and 8!
+To celebrate this beautiful garden of Eden, the abbey has been organizing the "Rose Day" every year for over 20 years.
+This annual event brings together more than 15,000 visitors and hundreds of exhibitors of all kinds: horticulturists, nurserymen, rose growers, artists, and craftsmen.
+And the good news is that, since the event takes place every year in early June, it’s not too late to join in on the 2025 edition, which will happen over the weekend of Pentecost, on June 6, 7, and 8!

 Address: Dom. de Chaalis, 60300 Fontaine-Chaalis, France